Duality for Clans: an Extension of Gabriel-Ulmer Duality: Introduction

 \subsection{Acknowledgements}

-Thanks to Steve Awodey, Andrew Swan, and especially to Mathieu Anel for many discussions on the topic of this paper.
+Thanks to Steve Awodey, Andrew Swan, Fernando Larrain, and especially to Mathieu Anel for many discussions on the topic of this paper.
 Thanks to Reid Barton for telling me about the fat small object argument.
 Thanks to Benjamin Steinberg for locating the reference~\cite{head1982/83expanded} for me after I asked about it on MathOverflow\footnote{\url{https://mathoverflow.net/a/90747/51432}}.
+Thanks to Kian Cho for feedback on the manuscript and catching many typos.

 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0305, and the Army Research Office under award number W911NF-21-1-0121.